VioletViolaVi/Milestone-Project-4/README.md

 ## [CSS Validation Service](https://jigsaw.w3.org/css-validator/):
 - This project used CSS Validation Service to check for errors, requiring correction, present in the CSS code of the Slurps website.
 ## [Gitpod](https://www.gitpod.io/):
 - This project used Gitpod as the editor for coding out the README file, HTML, CSS, JavaScript, jQuery and Python portions of the Slurps website.
 External libraries, frameworks, images and wireframes were also stored here.
-In addition, its terminal was used to conduct commands such as: “__*git status*__“, “__*git add .*__“, “__*git commit -m “...”*__“, “__*git push*__“,  etc to complete this project.
+In addition, its terminal was used to conduct commands such as: “__*git status*__, “__*git add .*__”, “__*git commit -m “...”*__”, “__*git push*__”,  etc to complete this project.
 ## [GitHub](https://github.com/):
-- This project used GitHub to store saved code of the Slurps website via the “__*git push*__“' command, as repositories.
+- This project used GitHub to store saved code of the Slurps website via the “__*git push*__” command, as repositories.
 ## [Balsamiq Wireframes](https://balsamiq.com/):
 - This project used Balsamiq Wireframes to create mockups of what the Slurps website aimed to look like to the user, on completion.
 ## Snipping Tool